-- Use the following steps to install a display panel: - Remove the backing from the bottom of the new tape to install in the display enclosure (1). a. - b.
-Install the tape onto the left and right sides of the enclosure (2). - Remove the backing from the top of the installed tape (3). c.

-d.
-Rotate the panel into place in the display enclosure.
+- Use the following steps to install a display panel: - Remove the backing from the bottom of the new tape to install in the display enclosure (1). a. - Install the tape onto the left and right sides of the enclosure from the bottom (2) to the top (3). b. - Remove the backing from the top of the installed tape (4). c. - Rotate the panel into place in the display enclosure (5). d.